stephenajulu/stephenajulu.github.io/_pages/about.md

  - **Jekyll keeps me on my toes** - Version 2 of my site had over 800 commits and it barely lasted 2 months.
 So 800 commits in 2 months.
 I have come to appreciate Liquid and markdown.
 The entire website is under my command!
 Bwahahaha!
 Basically i have full control.
 Admin privilages.
 Root Permision.
 I can remove things and add things.

+ To summarize this with one sentence: **Jekyll on GitHub Pages with Cloudflare DNS is faster than Wordpress, cheaper than Squarespace, and is more professional than Wix.**
 <p><br></p>

 <button name="button" onclick="https://drive.google.com/file/d/1jYrPFdLm4Fw0Rc_mfBmhIe7UY4iLZIFA/view?usp=sharing">View My Résumé</button>